wiz0u/WTelegramClient/EXAMPLES.md

 Many API calls return a structure with a `users` and a `chats` field at the root of the structure.
 This is also the case for updates passed to `client.OnUpdate`.

-These two dictionaries give details about the various users/chats that will be typically referenced in subobjects deeper in the structure, typically in the form of a `Peer` object or a `user_id` field.
+These two dictionaries give details *(including access hash)* about the various users/chats that will be typically referenced in subobjects deeper in the structure, typically in the form of a `Peer` object or a `user_id`/`chat_id` field.

 In such case, the root structure inherits the `IPeerResolver` interface, and you can use the `UserOrChat(peer)` method to resolve a `Peer` into either a `User` or `ChatBase` (`Chat`,`Channel`...) description structure *(depending on the kind of peer it was describing)*